gitter-badger/pinoycubers/readme.md

 6. **Online Competitions** - Compete online with your friend on your favorite puzzles in real time.
 Host and join a competition using the web interface
 7.  **Cube Meets** - Set and join meetups.
 View upcoming and past cube meets.

-'Cube Meets' Notes (Future Plans)

- - Discussion/Comment feed on every cube meets
- - Notification to the subscribed cuber every time the host updates the cube meet
- - Cancellation reason
- - Split the edit function to 'Update Details', 'Change Venue' and 'Reschedule'
- - Host's confirmation if the cube meet is held successfully Mini competition (Unofficial competition)

 ## Installation Instructions

 ### (Using Vagrant)